How to conduct a feasibility study: Templates and examples

 Market feasibility

 The market feasibility study is an evaluation of how your team expects the project’s deliverables to perform in the market.
-This part of the report includes a market analysis, market competition breakdown, and sales projections.
+This part of the report includes a market analysis, a market competition breakdown, and sales projections.

 Operational feasibility